Is the Mount a Catholic college?

 residence halls: Sakac Hall and Guzman Hall.
 The upperclassmen live

-in the College Courts.
+in the College Courts or the Dominican Center.

 What amenities are available in the residence